Select Page

 Notable Firsts

-In addition to contracted deliverables, this project trailblazed into uncharted territory, doubled down and expanded on past work, and achieved some singular accomplishments that significantly differentiate the 2023 edition from its forerunners.
+In addition to contracted deliverables, this project trailblazed into uncharted territory, doubled down and expanded on past work, and achieved some singular accomplishments that significantly differentiate the 2024 edition from its forerunners.
 These include:

-• Introduction of a competitive process for focus group member selection
+• Introduction of a competitive process for focus group member selection,

-• Identification and insertion of achievement levels for Technical Knowledge
+• Identification and insertion of achievement levels for technical knowledge,

-• Identification and insertion of achievement levels for Performance Indicators
+• Identification and insertion of achievement levels for performance indicators,

-• Review and adoption of Department of Education Perkins Collaborative Resource Network Framework of Employability Skills
+• Review and adoption of Department of Education Perkins Collaborative Resource Network Framework of Employability Skills,

-• Evaluation and insertion of weighted levels of competency to Employability Skills for each Key Activity
+• Evaluation and insertion of weighted levels of competency to employability skills for each key activity,

 Teacher Helping Students Training To Work In Catering